ABOUT MARKO ZINK

 Born in Gaschurn, Austria, in 1975, Marko Zink studied under Ingo Springenschmid and subsequently attended the Academy of Fine Arts Vienna, specifically the masterclasses of Art and Photography, Expanded Pictorial Space, and Art in Public Space as well as Performance under Eva Schlegel, Josephine Pryde, Franz Graf, Judith Huemer, Mona Hahn, and Matthias Herrmann.

 He completed his master’s degree at the School for Artistic Photography under Friedl Kubelka and another degree with distinction at the Academy of Fine Arts Vienna under Carola Dertnig.
-Furthermore, he studied German, Journalism, and Art History at the University of Vienna with distinction.
+Furthermore, he completed his studies of German philology, journalism and communication sciences at the University of Vienna with distinction and attended numerous lectures in art history with a focus on photography at the University of Vienna.

 Marko Zink only takes analog photographs with natural lighting.
 The carrier material – analog film – is multiply boiled before exposure and, for some series, deliberately chemically and mechanically manipulated.
 This technique, which he developed, is his unique signature with high recognition value.
 He describes the resulting disintegration of the negatives as a purposeful conceptual process, calling into question the main criteria of photography as a bearer of memory and record.